biblehong/8-Week-SQL-Challenge/Case Study #1 : Danny's Diner.md

     | A           | 1020         |
     | B           | 320          |

     $${\color{lightgreen}Quick \space Insight}$$
     - Assuming "first week" is 7 days from membership date (join date included), Customer A has accumulated more points because all his purchases were within 7 days from join date while Customer B only had 1 purchase qualified for the double points.

+## Conclusion